Watch out for "pink stink," the burned odor that indicates trouble inside an automatic transmission.

 NOTE: There are a number of aftermarket synthetic ATF fluids that claim to meet numerous OEM requirements.
+Although not exactly "universal" ATFs, they can be safely used in a variety of different applications.
+Such products are available from Castrol, Valvoline and others.
 Refer to the product label for approved applications.
 Make sure the product meets the specific requirements for your vehicle application before using it as transmission shift problems and possible damage may result from using the wrong type of ATF!

 To Flush or Not to Flush?